simonmichael/hledger/MANUAL.markdown

         need to install yourself as it's not yet provided by the haskell platform or cabal.

-#### Installation Problems
+#### Installation troubleshooting

-The above builds a lot of software, and it's not always smooth sailing.
+cabal builds a lot of fast-evolving software, and it's not always smooth sailing.
 Here are some known issues and things to try:

 - **Ask for help on [#hledger](irc://freenode.net/#hledger) or [#haskell](irc://freenode.net/#haskell)**